 Various California state and institutional bodies have developed tools to help estimate the GHG reductions and co-benefits associated with Urban Greening projects.
 The methodology and referenced tools below are consistent with the Quantification Methodology developed for the California Natural Resources Agency (CNRA) Urban Greening Grant Program under the California Climate Investments Program.
+The Air District staff and CSC will use these methodologies and tools to evaluate the proposed projects.

-All Urban Greening project calculations can be performed in the Benefits Calculator Tool, a workbook, which has been developed by CARB for the CNRA.
-Project Applicants need to fill out data within two tabs in this workbook in order to quantify emissions and co-benefits.
+All Urban Greening project calculations can be performed in the Benefits Calculator Tool, a workbook, which has been developed by CARB for the CNRA.iii Project Applicants need to fill out data within two tabs in this workbook in order to quantify emissions and co-benefits.
 Applicants must fill out tabs "Project Info," and "Tree Planting - ITP."
 The tab "Tree Planting - ITS" should not be filled out (The "Tree Planting - ITS" tab is designed for an alternative input tab for use with alternative software that is no longer supported).
 Tab "New Bike-Ped Infrastructure" should not be completed, as new bicycle/pedestrian infrastructure is not included in the Urban Greening Program Plan.